TonySitu/UniversalSubs-repo/README.md

 ## What you need

 - Windows 10 or 11
-- Python (free — the setup below covers it)
+- Python 3.11 (free — exact version matters; setup below has the link)
 - Internet connection
 - 10 minutes for first-time setup